 accessibilityalertarrow-downarrow-leftarrow-rightarrow-upchevron-downchevron-leftchevron-rightchevron-upclosedigital-transformationdiversitydownloaddrivedropboxeventsexitexpandfacebookguideinstagramjob-pontingslanguage-selectorlanguagelinkedinlocationmailmenuminuspencilphonephotoplayplussearchsharesoundshottransactionstwitteruploadwebinarwp-searchwt-arrowyoutube

-Representative Actions Directive Tracker
+Representative Actions Directive tracker

 To date, collective redress has been regulated differently among EU-Member States.
 In particular, a uniform and efficient enforcement of collective consumer interests has hardly been possible within the EU.

-The Directive (EU) 2020/1828 on “representative actions for the protection of the collective interests of consumers” (“Representative Actions Directive“), which is part of the EU-commissions’ so-called “New Deal for Consumers“, now aims to harmonize collective redress at a European, and to a certain extent, a national level.
+The Directive (EU) 2020/1828 on “representative actions for the protection of the collective interests of consumers” (“Representative Actions Directive“), which is part of the EU-commissions’ so-called “New Deal for Consumers“, now aims to harmonise collective redress at a European, and to a certain extent, a national level.
 It requires EU-Member States to enact procedures for “qualified entities” to bring actions for injunctions, damages claims or other redress measures on behalf of consumers.
 The Representative Actions Directive has the potential to significantly affect the balance of power concerning consumer redress and is likely to strengthen the current trend towards collective actions and mass claims in Europe.

 The Representative Actions Directive entered into force on 24 December 2020 and should have been transposed into national law by 25 December 2022.
 This deadline was met by only a few EU-Member States.
 By 25 June 2023, the national transitional provisions should have entered into force in the EU-Member States.
 However, the transposition process among EU-Member States has progressed differently and is still ongoing.